There are no tickets available at this time.

 The lobby of the Templeton Center is somewhat compact, with ticket sales, concessions and bathrooms all within feet of each other.
 Be careful when going to purchase tickets, however, as the ticket sales tables - like the concessions - do not take credit cards.
 Cash or check are the only options to purchase tickets at the gate, and there is no online ticketing option.
 As the school's program continues to grow, the ability to use credit cards and buy tickets online would be great additions for fan convenience.

 There is not a real program of sorts at Presbyterian games, but a single-sheet roster and stat sheet is available at the table as you enter the facility.
 Though there is not a lot of biographical information on these sheets, they do afford you the opportunity to keep up with the players on each team and keep score of the game as it progresses.
-Travel guides for the Big South Tournament in Myrtle Beach were also made available on my visit, but this is not as likely to be something found at each game.

 We mentioned the lobby layout, but there is one feature we have yet to discuss.
 The athletic offices are just off the lobby of the Templeton Center, as are a number of medals, trophies, photos and other monuments to Presbyterian's past athletic successes.
 Some of the medals date back over 80 years, and provide a great history lesson about some of those who have starred on the field and court in the college's history.
 Be sure to take a quick walk down the halls of the main lobby and take in the reminders of past years that surround you.